The enemy is always there. Many times disguised as laziness, sometimes simplification, and usually with the optimization outfit.

 If we decide to use a null as a flag of some particular behavior we are coupling the decision of the function implementer to the one who invokes it.
 This ambiguous semantics brings countless problems.

-Same issue happens when someone sets a property to null coupling to the reader of the attribute.
+The same issue happens when someone sets a property to null coupling to the reader of the attribute.

 The Singleton pattern is a controversial design pattern.
 If we look at it under the guidance of our single design rule we will discard its use immediately.
 An object is represented by a Singleton if there is only one instance of its class.
 This also violates the principle of being declarative since the uniqueness of a concept, in general, is coupled to implementation problems, so we are violating the only design rule that we imposed ourselves.